-3 Optimizing drug dosing with the main antimicrobial classes in daily practice
+Optimizing drug dosing with the main antimicrobial classes in daily practice

-Antimicrobial class Pharmaco- dynamic classification Optimal pharmacodynamics parameter and usual values considered Aminoglycosides Concentration dependent Cmax/MIC between 8 and 12.
-For non-severe infections, fT>MIC between 40 and 100%, Beta-lactams Time dependent Blood concentration > the MIC and preferably > 4 times the MIC value for 100% of the dosing interval.
-Fluoroquinolones (e.g., ciprofloxacin) Concentration with time dependence AUC/MIC > 30 for Gram + bacteria and > 125 for Gram - bacteria. (c.g., cipronoxaciii) исреписнос Cmax/MIC > 10.
-Glycopeptides (e.g., vancomycin) Concentration with time dependence AUC/MIC 400-600.
+Antimicrobial class Pharmaco- dynamic classification Optimal pharmacodynamics parameter and usual values considered Aminoglycosides Concentration dependent Cmax/MIC between 8 and 12 Beta lactams Time dependent For non-severe infections, T>MIC between 40 and 80%, Blood concentration > the MIC and preferably >4 times the MIC value for 100% of the dosing interval.
+Fluoroquinolones (e.g., ciprofloxacin) Concentration with time dependence AUC/MIC > 30 for Gram + bacteria and > 125 for Gram - bacteria.
+Cmax/MIC > 10.
+Glycopeptides (e.g., vancomycin) Concentration with time dependence AUC/MIC > 400

-^{}depending on the microorganism and the antimicrobial: i.e., 40-50% for Gram positive; 60-80% for Gram negative; 50-70% for cephalosporins; 50% for penicillins and 40% for carbapenems.
-In critical illness, a 100% fT>MIC is recommended as a minimum exposure.
-10
+^{}depending on the microorganism and the antimicrobial: i.e., 40-50% for Gram positive; 60-80% for Gram negative; 50-70% for cephalosporins; 50% for penicillins and 40% for carbapenems

-4 For which patients/drugs should TDM be used?
+For which patients/drugs should TDM be used?